joshuamould/EAGLE/README.md

 https://drive.google.com/drive/folders/1vbyZ-KhBOiYiO1HYJ4jrw4PXHgUuz8or?usp=sharing

 In addition, I have included a PDF file that is what the output of the EAGLE.rmd should look like.

+Here is a link to the shiny app for EAGLE as well: https://jmould77.shinyapps.io/EAGLE/